Gluten Free in Vienna 2024 – The Sightseeing Coeliac

-I have just got back from a short trip to Vienna, a trip that sadly went from being two nights to one night due to work.
-My friend and I were meeting one of our other friends out there who was there on business and extended her trip by a couple of days for some sightseeing so ultimately that was the reason for picking Vienna – all in the name of a girly catch up.
+Having just returned from a business trip to Vienna, it seemed like a good time to update this guide to the city that I first published in 2017.
+This was my second visit to the city, having previously visited with friends in the summer of 2017.
+For this trip, my friend and I met one of our other friends out in Vienna who was there on business and extended her trip by a couple of days for some sightseeing so ultimately that was the reason for picking Vienna – all in the name of a girly catch up.

-As my trip was so short this is not a detailed guide of gluten free in Vienna but highlights the excellent places that I found to help you get started on a city break to Vienna!
+As both my trips have been fairly short this is not a comprehensive guide of gluten free in Vienna but highlights the excellent places that I found to help you get started on a city break.

 McDonalds on Arrival